-Trim the corners as well to prevent them from getting burned while cooking.
-And that’s how you’re done with trimming the underside of the brisket!
+Trim the corners as well to prevent them from getting burned also, it helps to get good bark on your brisket while cooking.

 However, there’s no trick for measuring the thickness.
 Start cutting the sides that feel chunky and leave the slim sides.